ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 **Note (October 2022)**: It's been a while since I've found time to stream, but I may start it back up again at some point.

+## Site Monitoring

+I get notified within 5 minutes when sites I manage go down.
+I'm a fan of Uptime Robot as a free tool to provide simple monitoring.
+I wrote up [how I use Uptime Robot for monitoring my websites](/monitor-sites-with-uptime-robot-or-your-own-process) in January 2023.

 ## Laptop (2019 or so)

 In December 2019 I finally broke down and bought a new laptop.
 It's a 15″ Dell XPS 15" 7590 with 1TB of storage and 32GB of RAM.
 So far it has only a few stickers: